 Network monitoring begins with the discovery process.
 Simply put, if you don’t know what’s on the network and how its all connected, you can’t monitor it.
-Network Monitoring Systems, like WhatsUp Gold, discover all of the devices on the network – The routers, switches, firewalls, servers, printers and more.
+Network Monitoring Systems, like WhatsUp Gold, discover all of the devices on the network – the routers, switches, firewalls, servers, printers and more.

 When a network monitoring system completes the discovery process, it automatically assigns an appropriate device role to each discovered device.

-NMSs differ in their discovery capabilities.
+Network Monitoring Systems differ in their discovery capabilities.
 All NMSs discover devices on the network.
 However, not all will discover how devices are connected to the network.
-For instance, an NMS may have identified a server on the network.
-But it will not know what switch it is connected to.
+For instance, a NMS may have identified a server on the network but it won't know what switch it is connected to.

 A network monitoring tool, like WhatsUp Gold, with Layer 2/3 discovery will discover the port-to-port connectivity between devices on the network and automatically determine how they are connected.
-For effective network monitoring – it’s not enough to know what’s on a network, you need to know how its all connected.
+For effective network monitoring it’s not enough to know what’s on a network, you need to know how its all connected.

 A network admins eyes are their most valuable diagnostic tool.
 Their ability to visualize their networks can saves hours, and even days troubleshooting network problems.

-Many NMSs require a significant amount of manual processing to create a network map.
-Some merely provide a drawing tool and rely on the Network Admin’s knowledge to map out the network.
+Many network mapping tools require a significant amount of manual processing to create a network map.
+Some tools merely provide a drawing tool and rely on the Network Admin’s knowledge to map out the network.
 Other tools, such as WhatsUp Gold, can automatically discover everything connected to your network and build a complete map of network devices and their port-to-port connectivity.

-As we stated, Network Monitoring Systems provide turn-key device roles that define what to monitor.
+As we stated, Network Monitoring Software provides turn-key device roles that define what to monitor.
 Network admins can modify device roles or create new ones from scratch.
 NMSs expose network admins to a large selection of monitors.